 - Miou in A Profile goes out of her way to get Masayuki to distrust her, but he won't do it.

-- The Question makes an assassination attempt against Lex Luthor in Justice League Unlimited, in order to prevent a seemingly unavoidable future in which Superman kills Luthor , leading to the Justice League to went Jumping Off the Slippery Slope.
+- The Question makes an assassination attempt against Lex Luthor in Justice League Unlimited, in order to prevent a seemingly unavoidable future in which Superman kills Luthor, leading to the Justice League Jumping Off the Slippery Slope.
 He reasons that, since he's already considered a nutty Conspiracy Theorist by the public, his arrest and fall from grace will leave the rest of the Justice League relatively untarnished.
 (Of course, the show never allows heroic characters to kill human beings unless it's a Bad Future or a parallel universe, so Luthor kicks his ass.)
 It helped that Luthor was unknowingly the host of Brainiac, who was secretly giving Luthor enhanced strength, speed, stamina, etc. to keep him alive until Brainiac could find a better host.

 - In The Simpsons episode "Separate Vocations", some bad guidance counseling causes Bart and Lisa to end up swapping roles, with Bart becoming the goodie-two-shoes and Lisa the surly rebel.
 Lisa ends up stealing all the Teachers' Edition textbooks (crippling the school, since they don't know the material otherwise), and Bart is the one to find the books in her locker.
 In order to keep Lisa from destroying her future by getting expelled, Bart takes the blame.
 His recent good relationship with Principal Skinner softens the punishment to 600 days' worth of detention.